acnmartens81/TIBCOSpotfireWorkshop/Readme.md

 There is also a new column added with the name probprediction which contains the probability that the class would be classified as “bad”.
 If the value is closer to 1 the model is quite certain that the class would be “bad” and classified it as such.
 If the value is closer to 0 then the model will have classified it as “not bad”.
 When considering to give a loan to these customers we should be careful with the customers that have a predicted class of “bad” and especially the ones that have a very high probability.

-This concludes the exercises for this workshop.
+Congratulations!!!
+You've reached the end of the exercises of this workshop!

 ## Summary